Skip to Main Content

 Connecticut Property Crimes Attorney

-If you or someone you love are facing property crimes charges, you are not only facing criminal penalties, like potential imprisonment and fines, but also potential consequences at work and reputationally in the community following an arrest.
+If you or someone you love is facing property crime charges, you are not only facing criminal penalties, like potential imprisonment and fines, but also potential consequences at work and reputationally in the community following an arrest.
 Call our team of experienced and creative attorneys to see how we can help protect you and your loved ones during this trying time.

 Most people hear “property crimes” and think “theft.”
 But that is a different area of the law.
 Theft crimes, like larceny, involve the unlawful taking of another person’s property.
 What about something more basic?
 What if you own property and tell someone to leave, but they won’t do it?
 What if a kid accidentally burns down a neighbor’s house while playing with fireworks?
 What if a friend of yours drunkenly throws a rock through a storefront window?

-None of these incidents are “theft,” but are all crimes against another person’s property.
+None of these incidents is “theft,” but they are all crimes against someone else’s property.
 That’s what we mean when we are talking about property crimes.

 • Arson